mrw34/jukebox/README.md

 jukebox
 =======
-An minimal web-based MPlayer controller written in Go.
+A minimal web-based MPlayer controller written in Go.

 Can be [cross-compiled](https://github.com/davecheney/golang-crosscompile) for Raspberry Pi, Dockstar etc.